Quasiparticle Effective Mass of the Three-Dimensional Fermi Liquid by Quantum Monte Carlo

 The \textsc{casino} package was used for all our QMC calculations; this software has previously been used in numerous studies of HEGs \cite{casino}.
-For the calculation of the effective mass of the 3D-HEG the last wave function in Table \ref{E_WF}, including the polynomial two-body Jastrow term $u$, the polynomial two-body BF term $\eta$, the plane-wave two-body Jastrow term $p$, and the plane-wave two-body BF term $\pi$, was used.
-The VMC and DMC energies and VMC variances of 3D paramagnetic HEGs obtained using different wave functions for system size $N=178$ and $r_s=1$ and 10 indicate the systematic improvement of the trial wave function (WF) that can be achieved by adding different types of correlation (Table \ref{E_WF}).
-The inclusion of BF (the $\eta$ and $\pi$ terms in Table \ref{E_WF}) modifies the nodal surface of the trial WF and lowers the DMC energy significantly.
-Including plane-wave two-body terms in the Jastrow factor and BF transformation ($p$ and $\pi$ terms in Table \ref{E_WF}, respectively) lowers the variational energy and variance.
+For the calculation of the effective mass of the 3D-HEG the WF includes the polynomial two-body Jastrow term $u$, the polynomial two-body BF term $\eta$, the plane-wave two-body Jastrow term $p$, and the plane-wave two-body BF term $\pi$.
+The VMC and DMC energies and VMC variances of 3D paramagnetic HEGs obtained using different WFs are presented and discussed in the Supplemental Material \cite{Suppl}.

-The DMC energy bands of paramagnetic and ferromagnetic 3D-HEGs with density parameters of $r_s=$ 1, 5, and 10 are illustrated in Fig.\ \ref{bands}.
-The DMC energy bands for densities of $r_s=$ 2, 3, and 4 are reported in the Supplemental Material \cite{Suppl}.
+The DMC energy bands of paramagnetic and ferromagnetic 3D-HEGs with density parameters of $r_\text{s}=1$, 5, and 10 are illustrated in Fig.\ \ref{bands}.
+The DMC energy bands for densities of $r_\text{s}=2$, 3, and 4 are reported in the Supplemental Material \cite{Suppl}.

 The free-electron and HF bands are also shown in Fig.\ \ref{bands}.
 The noninteracting free-electron band is much more accurate than the HF band, particularly in the low density regime.
 The pathological behavior of the HF band is driven by the long range of the exchange hole producing an incomplete screening of the Coulomb interaction \cite{Giuliani}; the exchange-correlation hole, by contrast, falls off much more rapidly \cite{gorigiorgi_perdew}.
-The occupied bandwidths of paramagnetic and ferromagnetic 3D-HEGs at different density parameters $r_s$ obtained using the DMC, free-electron, and HF methods are illustrated in Fig.\ \ref{BW}.
+The occupied bandwidths of paramagnetic and ferromagnetic 3D-HEGs at different density parameters $r_\text{s}$ obtained using the DMC, free-electron, and HF methods are illustrated in Fig.\ \ref{BW}.
 The DMC bandwidth values are also listed in the Supplemental Material \cite{Suppl}.
 The DMC bandwidths of paramagnetic and ferromagnetic 3D-HEGs are larger than the corresponding free-electron bandwidths but smaller than the HF bandwidths at each density studied.
-The paramagnetic DMC bandwidth at $r_s=4$ (the appropriate density parameter for Na metal) agrees with the bandwidth of Na obtained using QMC and many-body $GW$ calculations \cite{Maezono, Yasuhara, Takada}.
+The paramagnetic DMC bandwidth at $r_\text{s}=4$ (the appropriate density parameter for Na metal) agrees with the bandwidth of Na obtained using QMC and many-body $GW$ calculations \cite{Maezono, Yasuhara, Takada}.